dotnet/docs-aspire/docs/fundamentals/components-overview.md

 Cloud-native applications surface many unique requirements and concerns.
 The core features of .NET Aspire orchestration and components are designed to handle many cloud-native concerns for you with minimal configurations.
 Some of the key features include:

-- [Orchestration](app-host-overview.md): A lightweight, extensible, and cross-platform app host for .NET Aspire apps.
+- [Orchestration](app-host-overview.md): A lightweight, extensible, and cross-platform app host for .NET Aspire projects.
 The app host provides a consistent configuration and dependency injection experience for .NET Aspire components.
 - [Service discovery](../service-discovery/overview.md): A technique for locating services within a distributed application.
 Service discovery is a key component of microservice architectures.
-- [Service defaults](service-defaults.md): A set of default configurations intended for sharing amongst resources within .NET Aspire apps.
+- [Service defaults](service-defaults.md): A set of default configurations intended for sharing amongst resources within .NET Aspire projects.
 These defaults are designed to work well in most scenarios and can be customized as needed.

 Some .NET Aspire components also include more capabilities for specific services or platforms, which can be found in the component specific reference docs.